neoforged/NeoForge/src/main/java/net/neoforged/neoforge/transfer/NotesForReview.md

 this will definitely make our lives easier in regard to handling multiple requests and inventories.
 As well as clean up some of the "simulation" code paths.

-`IItemContexts`
+`IItemCapabilityContexts`
-: A way to inform how handlers, on an itemstack, should behave or be referenced when inserting/extracting.
+: Formerly known as `IItemContext` in previous iterations of this PR.
+A way to inform how handlers, on an itemstack, should behave or be referenced when inserting/extracting.
 This solves the common problem of "I have 10 empty buckets but 4 buckets worth of lava, I should be able to quickly fill 4 buckets and leave the other 6 in place".
 The interface has a pretty decent doc for what it does that Adrian wrote, though it may be out of